 Information quality is composed of three elements: utility, integrity and objectivity.
 Quality will be ensured and established at levels appropriate to the nature and timeliness of the information to be disseminated.
 NOAA will conduct a pre-dissemination review of information it disseminates to verify quality.
 Information quality is an integral part of the pre-dissemination review; it is also integral to information collections conducted by NOAA, and is incorporated into the clearance process required by the Paperwork Reduction Act (PRA) to help improve the quality of information that NOAA collects and disseminates to the public.
 NOAA offices already are required to demonstrate in their PRA submissions to OMB the "practical utility" of a proposed collection of information that they plan to disseminate.
 Additionally, for all proposed collections of information that will be disseminated to the public, NOAA offices should demonstrate in their PRA clearance submissions to OMB that the proposed collection of information will result in information that will be collected, maintained, and used in a way consistent with applicable information quality guidelines.

-As OMB has recognized (OMB Guidelines, pp. 8452-8453), "information quality comes at a cost."
+As OMB has recognized (OMB Guidelines), "information quality comes at a cost."
 In this context, OMB directed that "agencies should weigh the costs (for example, including costs attributable to agency processing effort, respondent burden, maintenance of needed privacy, and assurances of suitable confidentiality) and the benefits of higher information quality in the development of information, and the level of quality to which the information disseminated will be held."
 Therefore, in deciding the appropriate level of review and documentation for information disseminated by NOAA, the costs and benefits of using a higher quality standard or a more extensive review process will be considered.
+OMB describes “fitness for purpose” as the relevant touchstone; information destined for a higher-impact purpose must be held to higher standards of quality.
 Where necessary, other compelling interests such as privacy and confidentiality protections will be considered.